 Use Case Description Orders for new services that are not currently being provided by the vendor under EIS.
-Agency Roles & Responsibilities The OCO is the sole and exclusive agency official with authority to take actions that may bind the agency.
-The OCO for each TO may designate COR(s) authorized to place and administer service orders within the bounds of the TO Gather/define requirements Prepare/submit the order for the new service(s) to the vendor Follow-on Steps Test and accept new services into operation Contract References EIS contract Section G.3EIS contract Section J.2.4
+Agency Roles & Responsibilities actions that may bind the agency.
+The OCO for each TO may designate COR(s) authorized to place and administer service orders within the bounds of the TO Gather/define requirements Follow-on Steps Prepare/submit the order for the new service(s) to the vendor Test and accept new services into operation Contract References ElS contract Section G.3 EIS contract Section J.2.4